mikeanthony23/where-in-the-world/README.md

 ### Quick Start

 npm install

 > install dependencies

- npm start
+npm run start

 > start a dev server

- npm build
+npm run build

 > production build you can also simply view it using `http-server ./dist --proxy http://[your ip]:[desired port]?`